 Emailing is for asynchronous communication so make sure you use it for non-urgent matters.

 Lastly, remember that if you fail to plan then you’re planning to fail.
 Therefore, build yourself a habit of never working without a plan.
 Planning is simply to list out what (tasks) you need to do, their priorities, and when to deliver the results.
 To acquire good planning skills, you have to practice daily, weekly, and monthly.
-Once you can do a personal monthly plan effectively, it’s time to move on to planning for projects, teams, or company-wide level.
+Once you can do a personal monthly plan effectively, it’s time to move on to planning for projects, teams, or company-wide levels.

 I can’t stress enough how important the right mindset contributes to your success, not just in software development but in all aspects of your life.
 Learn and apply them, and always reflect them in your daily life to build your formula for success.